01. Academic writing with Quarto

 key with the value true

 .
-Again, in the front-matter section, nested under the format value, as seen below:
+Again, in the front-matter section, nested under the format value, as seen in Snippet 6.

 If if our headers are numbered, they will appeared numbered in the table of contents.
 If we unnnumbered a header, it will not appear with a section number.
 As with section numbering, we can also control the depth of the table of contents by setting the toc-depth